elasticio/elasticio.github.io/content/_developers/defining-env-vars.md

 ---
-title: How to define environment variables for components
+title: Defining environment variables for components
-description: This article explane why and how to define environment variables for components on examples.
+description: This article explain why and how to define environment variables for components on examples.
 layout: article
 section: Developer Reference
 order: 1